Frequently Asked Questions

 /send-sms

-or a tool like Postman. - Remember to replace
+or a tool like Postman.+1RECIPIENTNUMBER

-with a real phone number (verified in your Plivo sandbox if using a trial account).
+with a real phone number (verified in your Plivo sandbox if using a trial account).Expected Success Output (HTTP 202):

-Expected Validation Error (HTTP 400): (e.g., missing 'to')
+Expected Validation Error (HTTP 400): (e.g., missing "to")

 Expected Plivo Error (HTTP 500 or Plivo status): (e.g., bad credentials)